Tim Bradstreet: Reception

 In the May 1994 edition of Dragon (Issue #205), Rick Swan specifically mentioned Bradstreet's work in GURPS Vampire: The Masquerade, saying, "The illustrations are among the best I’ve ever seen in an RPG product, particularly those by Tim Bradstreet.
 His depiction of a vampire feasting on the wrist of a fellow burn-out [...] evokes both the horrors of addiction and the intimacy of a shared secret.
 White Wolf, Steve Jackson, or Bradstreet himself ought to market it as a poster."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath reviewed the dystopian role-playing game Shadowrun.
+Horvath noted that "Tim Bradstreet ... [delivers] some stellar, street-level illustration work."
+Horvath went on to describe Bradstreet's work in Vampire: the Masquerade as "gritty, world-defining illustrations."